nathansmithbi/powerbi-resources/Custom Visuals/the-ultimate-trading-chart/USER-GUIDE.md

 - Commodity prices
 - Any time-series financial data

-Data should be sorted by date in ascending order for proper visualization.
+Data should be sorted by date in ascending order for proper visualisation.

 ## Interface Overview